regregex/OS126/README.md

 Load Drive :0...).
 Open drive :0, and copy all files from :0 into the `Emu6502.HostEmuOS` directory *window* to replace the OS 1.20 source files.
-Then enter these commands into the existing command window to build OS 1.26, assembled in a file named `nosp`:
+Then enter these commands into the existing command window to build OS 1.26 / NOSP, assembled in a file named `nosp`:

     *Quit
     *EmulateTurbo